DaanZVW/ATP/README.md

 * The instruction-set more resembles the esolang [brainfuck](https://esolangs.org/wiki/Brainfuck)
 * HRA supports functions instead of loops which makes it easier to read.

+HRA is turing complete because of the following statements:
+* By using conditional instruction jumping it can be used to manipulate the behaviour of the code to the desire of the writer
+* It's essentially brainfuck with added features and brainfuck is Turing complete.

 ## Instruction-set
 | Instruction                 | Parameters        | Action                                                                                                                    |
 |:----------------------------|-------------------|:--------------------------------------------------------------------------------------------------------------------------|